One Egg Omelet with Cheese

-Over my years of blogging, I’ve had a lot of people mention wanting some recipes for 1 or 2 people.
-It’s not something I do a lot of simply because I usually cook for 3 or more people.
+Over my years of blogging, I’ve had a lot of people mention wanting some easy recipes for 1 or 2 people.
+It’s not something I do a lot of, simply because I usually cook for 3 or more people.
 So it can be hard for me to downsize.

-But I recently started making these for breakfast and they are the perfect, single serving omelet!
-Pair with a piece of whole grain toast or some fresh fruit and you have a lovely breakfast for one.
+But I recently started making a one-egg omelet for breakfast and they are the perfect, single-serving omelet!
+Pair your egg omelet with a piece of wholegrain toast or some fresh fruit and you have a lovely breakfast for one.